Big-Life-Lab/partial-AUC-C/README.md

 Code for the concordant partial AUC and the partial C statistic
 by André Carrington and Yusuf Sheikh

-This package, partial-AUC-C has been superceded by the (refactored) deepROC package available from 'pip install deeproc' or Github: https://pypi.org/project/deeproc/
+This package, partial-AUC-C has been superceded by the (refactored) deepROC package (and DeepROC class) available from 'pip install deeproc' or Github:
+https://pypi.org/project/deeproc/
 https://github.com/Big-Life-Lab/deepROC